NeuroTechX/ntx_slack_archive/devices.md

  >What's your OS?
 Mac or Windows?
 There are a variety of reasons why your connection might not be stable.
 Did your eeg have good contact on your head?

+11/1/2017 5:35 PM

+ **yannick** :

+ >You mean the bluetooth connection was bad or the electrodes signal was bad?